osrf/gazebo_tutorials/building_editor/tutorial.md

 1. Double-click to end a wall without starting a new one.

-    > Tip: You can also right-click or press `Esc` to cancel drawing the current wall segment.
+    > **Tip:** You can right-click or press `Esc` to cancel drawing the current wall segment.

-    > Tip: By default, walls snap to 15° and 0.25 m increments and also to the end points of existing walls.
+    > **Tip:** By default, walls snap to 15° and 0.25 m increments and also to the end points of existing walls.
 To override this, hold `Shift` while drawing.

     [[file:files/add_walls.png|800px]]